akrasilnikov-edu/akrasilnikov-edu/README.md

 - 🔭 I’m currently working on various educational projects to help students and developers enhance their coding skills.
 - 🌱 I’m constantly learning and exploring new technologies in the world of software development.
-- 👯 I’m looking to collaborate on open-source projects, especially those that focus on education and community building.
+- 👯 I’m looking
-- 💬 Ask me about JavaScript, Python, or any other tech-related topics!
+- 💬 Ask me about Python, or any other tech-related topics!
 - 📫 How to reach me: [akrasilnikov@example.com](mailto:akrasilnikov@example.com)
-- ⚡ Fun fact: I love hiking and photography in my free time.
+- ⚡ Fun fact:

 ## My Skills